K0V4C/WeeklySprints/text_editor/README.md

 In the end final projects will be similar but I am more lazy and quality of this tutorial is unreal.

+Current state:

-Current state: Caret movement + welcome message
+day 1: Caret movement + welcome message day 2: Truncate lines + resizing

+Bugs:
+1. ghost image of auto resizing before applying propper view